 Too cold or windy or snowy to go skydiving?
 Instead, head over to iFLY Queenstown to check out their state-of-the-art indoor skydiving tunnel.

-Indoor skydiving is new to Queenstown and in 2018, construction on the state of the art indoor wind tunnel was completed. iFLY Queenstown who owns and operates the tunnel is a leading indoor skydiving company with wind tunnels all over the world.
+Indoor skydiving is new to Queenstown and in 2018, construction on the state-of-the-art indoor wind tunnel was completed. iFLY Queenstown who owns and operates the tunnel is a leading indoor skydiving company with wind tunnels all over the world.

 Indoor skydiving in Queenstown gives visitors the thrill of skydiving without actually jumping out of a plane – great if you’re afraid of heights or the weather isn’t cooperating for the real thing.

 If you’ve never been indoor skydiving before then it may take a little getting used to, however, every session includes a personal instructor to help you out and show you the basics.
-The price for two 1 minute flights starts at $79 NZD and although expensive, it’s a unique experience!
+The price for two flights starts at $129 NZD and although expensive, it’s a unique experience!

 20. Play frisbee (disc) golf